Breazile/MandoPuterPi/README.md

 Change the path to your image file, /dev/sdcard is the path to you SD card device

- Configure your Wi-Fi, and copy the wpa_supplicant.conf file to the root of your SD card.
+ Configure your Wi-Fi, and copying the **wpa_supplicant.conf** file to the root of your SD card.
 More details [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)

 ### 1b.
 Raspberry Pi Zero Setup

 WORK IN PROGRESS - I will add details once I have my Pi Zero board and create the images

-These steps only apply to the Zero board (no Wi-Fi version).
-If you have a Raspberry Pi Zero W follow steps in 1a above.
+These steps only apply to the **Raspberry Pi Zero** board (no Wi-Fi version).
+If you have a **Raspberry Pi Zero W** follow steps in 1a above.
 Setup is simple, we will complete these steps:
 - Download the right image to your PC and flash it to the SD card
 - Insert the SD card into the Pi and power on